Diana Mosley: Post-war

 Her appearance on the BBC Radio 4 programme Desert Island Discs with Sue Lawley in 1989 remains controversial due to Mosley's Holocaust denial and admiration of Hitler.
 Mosley told Lawley that she had not believed the extermination of Jews by Nazi Germany until "years" after the war, and that she thought the official death figure of six million Jewish victims was too high.
 The broadcast of this episode had to be rescheduled several times because it kept coinciding with Jewish holidays and prompted hundreds of complaints to the BBC.
 In 2016, a writer at the BBC described it as the most controversial of all Desert Island Discs episodes.
 Her choices of music to be played on Desert Island Discs were: Symphony No. 41 (Mozart), "Casta Diva" from Norma (Bellini), "Ode to Joy" (Beethoven), Die Walküre (Wagner), Liebestod (Wagner), "L'amour est un oiseau rebelle" from Carmen (Bizet), "A Whiter Shade of Pale" (Procol Harum) and Polonaise in F-sharp minor (Chopin).

-Since their early twenties, Diana and her sister, Jessica only saw each other once, when they met for half an hour as their elder sister, Nancy, lay dying in Versailles.
-Diana was asked about her sister in 1996, "I quite honestly don't mind what Decca [Jessica] says or thinks," adding that "She means absolutely nothing to me at all.
+After their early twenties, Diana and her sister Jessica only saw each other once, when they met for half an hour as their elder sister, Nancy, lay dying in Versailles.
+Diana said of Jessica in 1996: "I quite honestly don't mind what Decca [Jessica] says or thinks," adding that "She means absolutely nothing to me at all.
 Not because she's a Communist but simply because she's a rather boring person, really."

 In 1998, due to her advancing age, she moved out of the Temple de la Gloire and into an apartment in the 7th arrondissement of Paris.
 Temple de la Gloire was sold in 2000 for £1 million.
 Throughout much of her life, particularly after her years in prison, she was afflicted by regular bouts of migraines.
 In 1981, she underwent successful surgery to remove a brain tumour.
 She convalesced at Chatsworth House, the residence of her sister Deborah.
 In the early 1990s, she was also successfully treated for skin cancer.
 In later life, she also suffered from deafness.